Visiting

 New Glarus – 7 minutes

-Outside of town is New Glarus State Park.
+Outside of town is New Glarus Woods State Park.
 Has camping sites.
 Probably best to reserve them in advance.
 Wisconsin State Parks require a small daily fee or annual pass to park or to camp.
 (If you are just visiting, you could load up a carful and just pay for one car or you could even have someone drop you off and not pay at all.)
+New Glarus Woods State Park Link

 Belleville – 12 minutes

 This is where our office is.
-There’s a nice little park with a small shallow lake.
+There’s a nice little park with a small shallow lake fed by the Sugar River.
 There is a Duluth Trading Company outlet store.
 Main Street has Jonny O’s Pizzaria (more than just pizza) and The Hop Garden.
 The Hop Garden has a nice outside patio in back (often with live music.)
-The first Saturday in August is the Belleville Music Festival and the last Saturday in October is the UFO Day Parade. www.BellevilleWI.com
+The first Saturday in August is the Belleville Music Festival and the last Saturday in October is the UFO Day Parade.
+Belleville Link

 Paoli – 15 minutes